At a Glance

 Graduates with a master’s degree in Actuarial Science from BU MET are well-prepared for traditional and emerging actuarial roles across industries.
 While insurance companies—covering health, life, property, and casualty sectors—are primary employers, actuaries are also in demand at government agencies, banks, accounting firms, and financial services companies.

 Metropolitan College’s Actuarial Science curriculum aligns with the examination requirements of the Society of Actuaries (SoA) and Casualty Actuarial Society (CAS), two key professional bodies.
-The SoA track prepares students for careers focused on life, health, and pension insurance, emphasizing mortality risk.
+The SoA track prepares students for careers focused on life insurance, health insurance, pensions, and risk management.
 The CAS track centers on property and casualty insurance, addressing risks such as automobile and homeowner’s insurance.
 Led by an experienced faculty of actuarial professionals who blend academic expertise with industry insights, BU MET’s program goes beyond theory, encouraging students to “think like actuaries” when solving real-world problems.
-Whether you choose to focus on health insurance, pensions, enterprise risk management, or other actuarial fields, this degree will prepare you to meet the growing demand for professionals skilled in predictive risk analysis and business strategy.
+Whichever actuarial credentials you are working toward, this degree will prepare you to meet the growing demand for professionals skilled in predictive risk analysis and business strategy.

 The MS in Actuarial Science is also available on campus in Boston.
 Learn more.